 Our breadless night in Kings Cross was rescued by a visit to that great Sydney institution, Les Girls All-Male Revue.
 Innocents from the south that we were, we marvelled at the astonishing figures of the “ladies”, laughed at the off-colour humour and found the audience nearly as entertaining as the performers.
 A middle-aged couple next to us became progressively more outraged as the show went on – at least, she did.
 After one particularly suggestive line they got up and flounced out, Mrs in the lead with a rather reluctant Mr trailing behind.”

 The R&R scheme wound down in 1971 but left a legacy of extreme partying at the Cross.
 The Bourbon and Beefsteak became known for groups of young men (including Australian cricketers) behaving badly.
-After Houghton died the bar was sold and its star dimmed.
+After Houghton died in 2000 the bar was sold and its star dimmed.
 It was reinvented as The Bourbon.
 In 2018 plans to redevelop the site provoked an outcry from locals.
+As of 2022, the redevelopment had not happened.